-There are several ways for supporters and public land defenders to join the ranks of our Service Program and serve with SUWA in the field.
+There are several ways for supporters and public land defenders to join the ranks of our Stewardship Program and serve with SUWA in the field.
 Please review the abstracts below.
 Complete position roles and responsibilities are forthcoming.
 If you have any questions, contact our Stewardship Director.

 Field Volunteer Crewmember

-The backbone of our Service Program, our Crew Members join for a single project or a multi-project season, traveling wide and far across Utah’s magnificent and diverse public lands to serve hands-on reclamation and wilderness protection projects.
+The backbone of our Stewardship Program, our Crew Members join for a single project or a multi-project season, traveling wide and far across Utah’s magnificent and diverse public lands to serve hands-on reclamation and wilderness protection projects.
 Commitments vary from 1-2 days up to a week and are determined on a project by project basis.
 To join our monthly mailing list and stay informed as to the latest projects and opportunities, Apply Now.

 monitoring, focused on wilderness study areas (WSAs), lands with wilderness characteristics (LWCs), natural areas, America’s Red Rock Wilderness Act parcels (ARRWA), and more.
 Our Wilderness Stewards ensure ongoing impacts and illegal actions committed on Utah’s public lands are reported swiftly and effectively.
 Through field data collected on independent and group outings, our Service Program develops comprehensive project proposals, keeping our Field Volunteer Crews busy and our public lands protected.